Skip to main content

 Can I include my family in my SESR visa?

-They will also receive a SESR Visa, usually valid for the same duration as your visa.
+They will also receive a SESR visa valid for the same duration as the main applicant.

 There are specific requirements for children over the age of 18 to demonstrate dependency.
 Children 23 years or above cannot be included except in very limited circumstances.